The Chemical Brothers - ’Dig Your Own Hole’

 No. 14 in our Top 100 Electronica Albums of the 1990s

 It could’ve been one of the biggest letdowns in music history.
-In 1997, the music industry in the United States was abuzz about “The Next Best Thing” from the UK following the fall of grunge and the growing popularity of rave music showing up in commercials, on college radio, on MTV’s late-night Amp music video show, and on movie soundtracks in everything from Mortal Kombat to Trainspotting.
-The hopes of every jaded music critic looking for a lens into this nebulous nocturnal netherworld of circuitboard madness rode on the talents of two unassuming blokes in London by way of Manchester: The Chemical Brothers, the architects of rave-rock mayhem.
+In 1997, the music industry in the United States was abuzz about “The Next Big Thing” from the UK following the fall of grunge and the growing popularity of rave music showing up in commercials, on college radio, on MTV’s late-night Amp music video show, and on movie soundtracks in everything from Mortal Kombat to Trainspotting.
+The hopes of every jaded music critic looking for a lens into this nebulous nocturnal netherworld of circuitboard madness rode on the talents of two unassuming blokes in London by way of Manchester: The Chemical Brothers, the original architects of rave-rock mayhem.

 Would they whiff?
 Based on the strength of their debut album, 1995’s Exit Planet Dust, most music heads believed Tom Rowlands and Ed Simons would meet the “moment”: “Tom and Ed” were steeped in Haçienda club nights during Britain’s ecstasy romance, the hip hop bravado of the 1980s (they originally named themselves after Beastie Boys producers The Dust Brothers), and the Beatles-soaked rock of their native England.
-As it were, “the brothers gonna work it out,” was the word.
+As it were, “the brothers gonna work it out” was more than just words.

 “I like noise, feedback, distortion: big, crunchy sounds,” Rowlands explained to Mixmag in 1994.
 “It’s the same with hip hop.
 If you listen to someone like Kenny Dope’s hip hop records, the drums are so extreme they sound completely fucked up and distorted.
 You may think it sounds awful but it didn’t happen on its own: someone had to turn that knob up to eleven.
 That’s what we like: brash, dirty, fucked up music.”

-The Chemical Brothers attitude was perhaps best exhibited on their greatest DJ mix, 1996’s Live At The Social, Volume 1, which ranged through the dub and hip hop of Meat Beat Manifesto and Davy DMX to Crooklyn Clan and Eric B & Rakim, leaping forward, with their bass-dropping, bass-thumping remix of Lionrock’s ‘Packet of Peace,’ backspinning into L.A. breakbeat act Metro’s ‘To A Nation Rockin’’ — the message received way out West — which the b-side to their Block Rockin’ Beats single, ‘Morning Lemon,’ realized with panache, ricocheting and whipsawing.
+The Chemical Brothers attitude was perhaps best exhibited on their greatest DJ mix, 1996’s Live At The Social, Volume 1, which ranged through the dub and hip hop of Meat Beat Manifesto and Davy DMX to Crooklyn Clan and Eric B & Rakim, leaping forward, with their bass-dropping, bass-thumping remix of Lionrock’s ‘Packet of Peace,’ backspinning into L.A. breakbeat act Metro’s ‘To A Nation Rockin’’ — the message received way out West — which the b-side of their Block Rockin’ Beats single, ‘Morning Lemon,’ realized with panache — ricocheting and whipsawing.

 “Over dinner, two forty-somethings, both bald and somewhat conservative, could be overheard imitating the unique techno sound for their friends,” wrote Tamara Palmer and Todd Roberts for Urb magazine that March, reporting a trending music industry trope rippling through Los Angeles a month before Dig Your Own Hole hit the public: “‘Chkchkchkchkchk,’ one sputtered, recreating the unmistakable rapid fire high hats while his buddy played the derivative acid line ‘Eehoheehoheehoh.’”